rlee0525/TechnicalConceptsForInterviews/VisitingURL.md

 ## Step 10
 ### The browser sends further asynchronous (AJAX) requests.
 - The client continues to communicate with the server even after the page is rendered.

+## Step 11
+### Utilizing CDN (Initial request)
+- The browser parses the HTML file and finds the referenced image in it that is located at CDN.
+- It finds the IP address of CDN
+- Connects to that IP address -> CDN server -> requests image

+## Step 12
+### Utilizing CDN (Geo Location - one of the many approaches)
+- CDN realizes the person is from Germany.
+Instead of sending the picture, it sends an HTTP redirect with IP address of CDN geographically closer to you.

+## Step 13
+### Utilizing Cache
+- This redirect step will be cached and all future requests will go to the closest content server